Laura-lc/project/README.md

 ## **3.2  Average Commit Size**

 we acquired the corresponding metric values for all the commits that made within our six months’ time frame from the CSV file returned by CG.
 We used three CG metrics which reflect the size of a commit:

 	lines of code added (LA),
 	lines of code deleted (LD),
 	and the number of modified files (NF),

 These three measures were used as separate indicators of commit size.
 We calculated the mean values for each project as follows；

 	SUM(LA) / (#total_commit);
 	SUM(LD) / (#total_commit);
 	SUM(NF) / (#total_commit);

- The calculation was done by using the script code_averageCommitSize.ipynb
+ The calculation was done by using script code_averageCommitSize.ipynb